 School is finally back in session!
 With every new school year come new stresses, expectations, and faces.
 In speaking to a few teacher colleagues and friends, it’s become apparent that teachers are often not taught how to communicate with students with disabilities, particularly students who stutter.
 Without this knowledge, both students and teachers are … Continue reading 5 Tips for Communicating with Students who Stutter

-The first 3 years of a child’s life are crucial to overall development; in just 3 short years a lot of changes occur, such as walking, talking, and developing a unique personality.
+The first 3 years of a child’s life are crucial to overall development.
+A lot of changes occur in just 3 short years.
+For example, a child begins walking, talking, and developing a unique personality.
 It can be an exciting time for families as they watch their children develop new and exciting skills.
-But how do you … Continue reading Learning to Talk: Speech and Language Milestones Birth to 3
+While it … Continue reading Learning to Talk: Speech and Language Milestones Birth to 3

 Although all speech-language pathologists structure their evaluations a little differently, there are crucial components that should be expected as part of all pediatric speech and language evaluations.
 These components include a family interview, an oral mechanism examination, assessment of articulation/phonology, assessment of voice, assessment of fluency, assessment of receptive and expressive language, and a … Continue reading What to Expect During a Pediatric Speech and Language Evaluation